bucharest-gold/fidelity/README.md

       // Do something with the result.
     });

+### promise.then(onFulfilled, onRejected)

 The promise object returned from `promise()` has a function, `then()`.
 This takes two function arguments.
-The first is called with the return value (if any) of the promise function if it is successfully fulfilled.
-The second function is called in the event of an error.
+The first, `onFulfilled`, is called with the return value (if any) of the promise function if it is successfully fulfilled.
+The second function, `onRejected` is called in the event of an error.
+A `promise` is returned in either case.

     p.then( (result) => {
       console.log('sucessful result ', result);